julio-at/akamai-infra/README.md

 docker compose up
 ```

-This will build and spawn an image with all dependencies installed and the subsequent Terraform commands to spawn the infrastructure.
+This will be build the infrastructure with all of the necessary components and configurations automatically.

 2. Wait for Docker to finish.
 This is a process that can take a while due to the complexity of the infrastructure and DNS.